Cirdans-Home/IRfun/README.md

 Regularization of Inverse Problems by an Approximate Matrix-Function Technique (Matlab)

 The code in this repository is discussed in the paper:
 - S. Cipolla, M. Donatelli, F. Durastante.
-Regularization of Inverse Problems by an Approximate Matrix-Function Technique. *Submitted*
+Regularization of Inverse Problems by an Approximate Matrix-Function Technique.
+Numer.
+Algo.
+DOI: https://doi.org/10.1007/s11075-021-01076-y

 If you use this code please cite the above work together with the follwoing works which represent the base of our code and that are needed to run the test examples :
 - Hansen, Per Christian; Jørgensen, Jakob Sauer.
 AIR Tools II: algebraic iterative reconstruction methods, improved implementation.
 Numer.
 Algorithms 79 (2018), no. 1, 107--137.